get-woke/woke/README.md

 See [example.yaml](https://github.com/get-woke/woke/blob/main/example.yaml) for an example of adding custom rules.
 You can also supply your own rules with `-c path/to/rules.yaml` if you want to handle different rulesets.

+You can also supply an external remote ruleset from any public URL.
+To do so, use the same -c flag, followed by the public URL.
+For example: '-c https://raw.githubusercontent.com/get-woke/woke/main/example.yaml'

 The syntax for rules is very basic.
 You just need a name, a list of terms to match that violate the rule, and a list of alternative suggestions.